terbabytes/wdprojstontiumpablo/README.md

 <details>
   <summary>Notepad (😍)</summary>
-  **Description**:
+  Description: <br>
-  - Displays information about each character.
+  - Displays information about each character. <br>
   - All npcs + the player model have their own pages

   **Files**:
   - `notepad.html`